 A more elaborate approach is a business plan specifically for the strategy.
 Although about half of all nonprofits launching ventures skip this step and move right to implementation, some find time to make one.

 Business plans are effective in that they provide a deep dive for each of the strategic plan’s strategies.
-For some, a business plan is a mashup of an operational plan and marketing pitch for each of your strategies.
+For some, a business plan is a mash up of an operational plan and marketing pitch for each of your strategies.
 According to Jeanne Rooney, “A business plan is not just one forecast about one program, one function, or one resource.
 Instead it is a blend of the expectations about multiple factors into one plan framing the future.”

 Others see the business plan as a communication device used primarily to represent a specific strategy to funders, as well as for all stakeholders.
 Overall, the business plan is both a pitch and a plan.